MrSnyder/django-orm-playground/analysis/README.md

-This approach looks very similar to the Mulit-table Inheritance approach, but uses [django-polymorphic](https://django-polymorphic.readthedocs.io/en/stable/) for the `ConformityCheck` model and it's child types.
-This comes with a number of benefits when using the model, particularly it is possible to query the base `ConformityCheck` model, albeit retrieving instances of the specific subclasses.
+This approach looks very similar to the Mulit-table Inheritance approach, but uses [django-polymorphic](https://django-polymorphic.readthedocs.io/en/stable/) for the `ConformityCheck` model and it's child classes.
+This comes with a number of benefits when using the model, particularly the possibility to query the base `ConformityCheck` model, albeit retrieving instances of the specific subclasses.
 In the relational model, a column `polymorphic_ctype_id` is added to the base table that references the `django_content_type` table.